International Human Rights Clinic

 IHRC advocates in international and regional judicial and quasi-judicial bodies such as the United Nations and the Inter-American Commission and Court of Human Rights.
 It works on human rights projects and cases involving environmental human rights, privacy and human rights, the rights of minorities and communities of color, and immigrants.
 IHRC also advocates in domestic courts and administrative agencies to represent asylum seekers and immigrants.

-Learn More About IHRC Projects
+Learn More About Our Projects

 IHRC Clinic Director Discusses Recently Published Article by Latin American Legal Studies

-Discover More of Professor Davila's Scholarship
+Discover More View Professor Davila's Scholarship

 climate change